This page is to help with some of the confusion and issues you may have with common questions around here.

 If the recipe says "to taste" for the amount of salt, it is my estimate of average usage.

-BUT since salt is mostly to taste, use what you want.
+But since salt is mostly to taste, use what you want.

-Ovens and Oven Temperatures
+About Ovens and Oven Temperatures

-What is a convection oven?
-Normal ovens (conventional ovens) cook by heating the walls and the air in an oven.
-However, there is an "envelope" of cool air around food that takes a while to penetrate.
+Standard ovens (conventional ovens) cook by heating the walls and the air in an oven.
+However, there is an "envelope" of cool air around the food that takes a while to penetrate.

 A convection oven uses a fan to move the air around, allowing the food to cook quicker and more evenly.
 Nice if you have it, but not required.

 If you don't have convection, usually add 25° for a conventional oven or add a few minutes to the cooking time instead.
 Remember you are cooking to a final temperature, usually NOT A TIME.